lucidchain/docs/versioned_docs/version-1.2/introduction.md

 ## What is Lucid chain

-Lucid chain is a software designed to make complex operations related to service chain with ease following SCModel standard.
+Lucid chain is a software designed to make complex operations related to service chain with ease following SCModel specification.
 It supports import, export, SLA metrics and other features.
 It is a wizard that uses both ITop and Redmine APIs in order to simplify some processes and making easy to import and export service chains.

 <div align="center">
 ![Lucid chain architecture](/img/mysc/LCWArchitecture.png)